kunle123-ui/kunle/Doxygen-Guidelines.md

 doxygen build/eos.doxygen
 ```
 If you don't have build/eos.doxygen, you will need to build EOS first.
 Check this [guide](Local-Environment#2-building-eos) for the steps.

-After the above command is executed, you will be able to find the updated documents at build/docs/html
+After the above command is executed, you will be able to find the updated documents inside `build/docs/html`

 ## How to view the EOS documentation